lovelycam/writing/asyncApiCallsPython.md

 async with aiohttp.ClientSession() as session:
 ```

-After creating the client session, we use `session` to make the actual network `get()` call.
-We again make use of an `async with` block to do so, assigning the call's eventual result to a variable called `response`.
+After creating the client session, we use `session` to make the actual network `get()` call, providing parameters that the API accepts.
+We again make use of an `async with` block to do so, assigning the call's result to a variable called `response`.
+Consult the [OpenWeatherMap API](https://openweathermap.org/current#one) for information on the endpoint's parameters and possible values.

 ```python
 async with session.get(base_url + endpoint +